-The complete language for all tentative agreements is located in the Memorandum of Understanding (MOU) between the County and the Stanislaus County Probation Corrections Officers Association bargaining unit.
+The complete language for all tentative agreements is located in the Memorandum of Understanding (MOU) between the County and Stanislaus County Probation Corrections

+Officer's Association (SCPCOA).
 This document is intended to summarize the changes in the MOU agreed to in the negotiations process.
 The language in the MOU represents the final binding terms of the agreement between the parties.
-Unless specifically stated, all negotiated agreements are effective upon approval of the Board of Supervisors.
+Unless otherwise noted all changes will be effective the start of the first pay period after Board of Supervisor Approval of the agreement.